 - About Us

-The Department of Veterans Affairs (VA) has made a strong commitment to ending veterans homelessness by 2015.
+The Department of Veterans Affairs (VA) has made a strong commitment to ending homelessness among veterans by the end of 2015.
 With the proper investment in the right programs, we know we can achieve this goal.
-Work with us in 2013 to help secure a funding increase to dedicated homelessness assistance programs within VA in fiscal year (FY) 2014 to help us meet VA's goal and serve those who have served our country.
+Work with us in 2014 to help secure a funding increase to dedicated homelessness assistance programs within VA to help us meet VA's goal and serve those who have served our country.

 The Alliance recently launched the Never Another Homeless Veteran campaign, which represents a two-year effort by the Alliance and our partners to build leverage and public support to end veteran homelessness in the United States.
 The effort is founded on the belief that ending veteran homelessness in the United States is an achievable goal if we are vocal about our support for the cause and act strategically in terms of how we target our resources and coordinate our interventions.

 As part of the campaign, we are looking to get 10,000 pledges to end veteran homelessness.
 We ask that anyone who supports the mission of ending veteran homelessness in America signs this statement in order to speak out and help us demonstrate strong public support for ensuring that every veteran who has served our country has a safe and stable place to call home.
-We are also asking folks to circulate the statement to colleagues, family members, friends and anyone else who believes that veterans should never have to experience homelessness; this will help us reach our goal of getting 10,000 people to support the statement.
-After signing, you will receive updates from our Never Another Homeless Veteran campaign as to future action steps you can take to ensure that there is never another homeless veteran.
+We are also asking folks to circulate the statement to colleagues, family members, friends and anyone else who believes that veterans should never have to experience homelessness.
+After signing, you will receive updates from our Never Another Homeless Veteran campaign for future action steps you can take to ensure that there is never another homeless veteran.

 • Check back often!
 We will be updating this page frequently, so make sure to bookmark this page and visit often!